justinfarrelldev/open-ctp-server/TOOLING.md

 ## Protobuffers

-One of the best explanations of what protobuffers are is from the protobuffers website (https://protobuf.dev/):
+One of the best explanations of protobuffers is from the protobuffers website (https://protobuf.dev/):
 ```
 Protocol Buffers are language-neutral, platform-neutral extensible mechanisms for serializing structured data.
 ```